-The University shall remove invasive exotic plant species from natural vegetation associations and from landscaped areas.
-Priority shall be given to removing exotic species from those native vegetation associations indicated in Figures 13.1 and 13.3.
+Remove invasive exotic plant species from natural vegetation associations and from landscaped areas.
 Removal of exotic species shall be carried out in a manner that minimizes impacts to native vegetation associations.
 Where necessary, areas from which exotic plants have been removed shall be replanted with appropriate native plant species.
-Removal of exotic species from natural vegetation associations and from landscaped areas shall be carried out quarterly during the first year and yearly thereafter, unless monitoring activities indicate that more frequent removal is.
+Removal of exotic species from natural vegetation associations and from landscaped areas shall be carried out quarterly during the first year and yearly thereafter, unless monitoring activities indicate that more frequent removal is required.